 But it seems your work is very grounded in social issues, and social relevance.
 How is it for you to be an artist, you have an artistic background and training, but it seems like your work is for a different purpose.
 How is it like for you to navigate that?

-I: In my Singapore (polytechnic) course [Applied Drama and Psychology], it asked the question how do you use art for the community?
-So I went to the prisons to do children’s theatre.
-And then my friend went to South Africa.
-So it’s already we are trained to tell people that art doesn’t change the world, art just allows people to see what they can change for themselves.
-You [think] “oh my art is so important”.
+I: In my Singapore (polytechnic) course [Applied Drama and Psychology], it asked the question “how do you use art for the community”?
+I went to the prisons to do children’s theatre; my friend went to South Africa… So it’s already we are trained to tell people that art doesn’t change the world, art just allows people to see what they can change for themselves.
+You [think] “oh, my art is so important”.
 We’ve already learnt within that course that community comes first, then the art.
 For me as an artist in Singapore, it really depends on your intention [with respect to the] artwork.

 That’s when you realise the clown doctor work is just a relief, to allow them to keep playing.
 There’s nothing to laugh at or about for them, but at least there’s a clown to laugh at.
 So I’m just basically providing that role of the joker.

 Many people tell me I should do this for free.
 But no, it should be a paid job.
 It is a job as important as a social worker’s, a doctor’s, a nurse’s.
 It takes a lot of emotional effort.
 It is professional work.
 We are trained to understand peoples’ psyche.
 It is not just volunteer work.

 I want to firstly understand what society is first before telling people what to change.
 I want to do my groundwork.
 I’m still learning so much, even though I’ve already been working around four years in this work.